-Establishing criteria also helps safeguard you from settling and guide you towards superior options.
-Like outlining an ideal investment profile before investing or crafting a dream job before a job hunt.
+Establishing criteria helps safeguard you from settling.
+It also guides you towards superior options.
+Like outlining an ideal investment profile before investing.
+Or, crafting a dream job before a job hunt.

 One common pitfall is to mistake momentum for progress – making rash decisions.

 But remember, choosing not to decide is also a decision.
 If all you have are bad options, don’t hesitate to restart the process.
-You’re not obligated to stick to your initial options just because you’ve spent time and effort on it (known as sunk-cost fallacy).
+You’re not obligated to stick to your initial options just because you’ve spent time and effort on them.
+This is known as the sunk-cost fallacy.

-While it takes intentional effort to create a pool of excellent choices, once you have them, even a less than perfect decision still leads to a favorable outcome.
+Creating a pool of excellent choices takes intention.
+Once you have them, even a less than perfect decision still leads to a favorable outcome.